gregreindel/llm-exe-lambda/readme.md

 ### Configure AWS CLI with the new permissions

-Foinally, configure the new user with the AWS SLi on your machine.
+Finally, configure the new user with the AWS CLI on your machine.

 On your computer, run `aws configure --profile llm-exe-lambda`.

 - It will ask for the access key you just created. `AWS Access Key ID [None]:`.
 Paste in your access key (starts with AKI).
 Hit enter.
 - It will ask for the access key you just created. `AWS Secret Access Key [None]: `.
 Paste in your secret access key (the other one).
 Hit enter.
 - It will ask for the default region. `Default region name [None]:` If you want to use a specific region, use that, otherwise set as us-west-2.
+- It will ask for `Default output format [None]` - hit enter to keep the value at "None".

 ### Test The AWS CLI